xitongsys/parquet-go/README.md

 	RepetitionLevels []int32
 }
 ```
-Values is the column data; RepetitionLevels is the repetition levels of the values; DefinitionLevels is the definition levels of the values
+Values is the column data; RepetitionLevels is the repetition levels of the values; DefinitionLevels is the definition levels of the values.
+The architecture of the data struct is following:
+Table -> Page
+Pages -> Chunk
+Chunks -> RowGroup
+RowGroups -> ParquetFile

 ## Marshal/Unmarshal
 Marshal/Unmarshal functions are used to encode/decode the parquet file.